joem569/HASS-Local-House-Water-Flow-Monitoring/README.md

 You'll need to copy-paste the HASS Template Code into your templates.yaml file.

 When that's all done, go to the Developer Tools and check your configuration.
 Hopefully we didn't mess things up and you get the green check.
-Reload all YAML configuration.
+Restart HASS, a full restart is required for the input_numbers and sensors to load properly.

 ## Node-RED